 Pregnancy loss is devastating and sadly, very common.
 Those in fertility treatment may have experienced multiple losses.
 This is a difficult and painful experience and one should not try to cope on their own.
-In honor of Infant & Pregnancy Loss Awareness Month in October, I am offering help and guidance to those who are trying to heal.
+In honor of Infant & Pregnancy Loss Awareness Month in October, our Behavioral Health Specialists are offering help and guidance to those who are trying to heal.

-It is also common to feel sad and lack energy, and to have no interest in social gatherings, particularly if events involve children.
+It is also common to feel sad and lack energy and lose interest in social gatherings, particularly if events involve children.
 If you are experiencing this, your feelings are completely normal.

 Pregnancy loss can be particularly difficult because sometimes it is a hidden loss.
 Not many people knew about the pregnancy so the woman or the couple would not receive the comfort they otherwise would if people knew.
 Those who have never experienced a miscarriage often do not know how physically and emotionally painful a miscarriage can be.